meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp-relationship-view.md

 subcommand: relationship
 ---

-# mesheryctl exp relationship view
+# meshplayctl exp relationship view

 view relationships of a model by its name